Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island in the Whitsunday Islands.

 I don’t know about you, but one of the first things I like to check out when arriving at a new place is the pool.

-Photos of the iconic Hayman Island pool have featured in many Australian tourism campaigns.
-It speaks island vibe and rejuvenation and makes you want to grab a towel, a sun lounge, a book, and a cocktail (or three).
+Photos of the iconic Hayman pool have featured in many Australian tourism campaigns.
+It speaks island vibe and rejuvenation and makes you want to grab a towel, a sun lounge, a book, and a cocktail (or three) and sit under a palm tree.

-The resort features several options depending upon your budget and group size: superb guest rooms, suites, beach villas, a beach house and six luxurious penthouses.
+The resort features several options depending upon your budget and group size: superb guest rooms, suites, penthouses beach villas, a beach house, beach wing, and six luxurious penthouses.
 All come with a private balcony or terrace.

 We stayed in a guest room situated on Hayman Lagoon (swans included).